Drugs For Rare Diseases Have Become Uncommonly Rich Monopolies

 Considering the long history of what's happened, Tim Coté acknowledges that there are "some loopholes" in the Orphan Drug Act.
 Perhaps 3 percent or less of approved orphans were not in the "spirit" of the law, he said.

-But Coté, rare disease advocates, patients, and people in the drug industry expressed fear that changing the Orphan Drug Act or questioning its success would hurt the development of drugs for rare patients.
+But Coté, rare disease advocates, patients and people in the drug industry expressed fear that changing the Orphan Drug Act or questioning its success would hurt the development of drugs for rare patients.

 Former U.S. Rep. Jim Greenwood, now president of the Biotechnology Innovation Organization, an industry trade group, said that concerns about high prices for orphan drugs aren't justified.
 The incentives, he said, should not be altered because rare diseases are "tragically killing and brutalizing mostly children."